EichlerLab/demultiplex/README.md

 ## Configuration

-Create a tab-delimited with the barcodes used for the Illumina run using the following format and edit the `input_barcodes` path in `config.json` to refer to this file.
+Create a tab-delimited file with the barcodes used for the Illumina run using the following format.

 ```
 Well    i5       i7
 A1      TATAGCCT ATTACTCG
 ```

+Edit the `input_barcodes` path in `config.json` to refer to this file.
 Additionally, edit the `basecalls_dir` path to refer to the root directory of the Illumina run which should contain the machine name and run barcode in its name (e.g., "/path/to/basecalls/151230_M01123_0212_000000000-AJP1Y").

 Specify the read structure of the run as defined in the [Picard documentation for the ExtractIlluminaBarcodes command](http://broadinstitute.github.io/picard/command-line-overview.html#ExtractIlluminaBarcodes).
-For instance, paired-end 151 bp reads with a single 8 bp barcode would have a read structure of "151T8B151T".
+For instance, paired-end 151 bp reads with two 8 bp barcodes would have a read structure of "151T8B8B151T".

 Finally, specify the desired output directory for the demultiplexed FASTQs in the `fastq_dir` path of the config file.